drexlerd/Loki/README.md

 ## IDE Support

 We developed Loki in Visual Studio Code.
-We recommend the C/C++ and CMake Tools extensions by Microsoft.
-To get maximum IDE support, you should set the following cmake configure args in the CMake Tools extension settings under workspace:
+We recommend the `C/C++` and `CMake Tools` extensions by Microsoft.
+To get maximum IDE support, you should set the following `Cmake: Configure Args` in the `CMake Tools` extension settings under `Workspace`:

 - `-DCMAKE_PREFIX_PATH=<absolute/path/to/dependencies/install-dir`
 - `-DENABLE_TESTING=ON`